-The commission for the Nelson Mandela Children’s Hospital was won, with Sheppard Robson, in an international competition.
+The commission for the Nelson Mandela Children’s Hospital was won, with Sheppard Robson, in international competition.

-The Hospital is a national statement of intent and will become a defining institution for South Africa, providing not only healing and treatment but education and research – a centre for the practice of paediatric medicine in the continent of Africa.
-The first purpose built tertiary/quaternary paediatric hospital in Southern Africa, containing six centres of clinical excellence, it will provide the most advanced medicine, free at the point of delivery, for the sickest children in a child and family-focused facility with an African identity.
+The Hospital is a national statement of intent and is becoming a defining institution for South Africa, providing not only healing and treatment but education and research – a centre for the practice of paediatric medicine in the continent of Africa.
+The first purpose built tertiary/quaternary paediatric hospital in Southern Africa, containing six centres of clinical excellence, it provides the most advanced medicine, free at the point of delivery, for the sickest children in a child and family-focused facility with an African identity.

-The client was not experienced in commissioning buildings and we worked closely with clinicians and the board to establish a project structure and formulate the functional content, brief and operational policies before commencing designs.
+The client was not experienced in commissioning buildings and we worked closely with the board and the clinicians to establish a project structure and formulate the functional content, brief and operational policies before commencing designs.
 This extensive collaboration gave us the opportunity to integrate several examples of international best practice with the best of the clinical culture of South Africa.
-JCA led the design team through the briefing and scheme design stages to achieve clinical sign- off.
+JCA led the design team through the briefing and schematic design stages to achieve clinical sign- off.